LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Introduction

 \section{Introduction}

 Successful team performance often hinges not only on what is said, but on what is understood, including the latent belief states, goals, and commitments shared among team members.
-In tasks which require coordination through spoken communication, situated dialogue, embedded in real-time decision-making and environmental context, becomes the primary conduit for this shared understanding, often called a {\em shared mental model} (e.g., \cite{scheutz2017framework}).
-For humans, the subtext behind task-based communications (i.e., the assumptions, intentions, and knowledge of others) is often grasped implicitly -- can large language models (LLMs) do the same?
-Specifically, can LLMs accurately annotate internal belief states and detect discrepancies in the mental representations that allow teammates to coordinate effectively?
-If successful, LLMs could not only serve as annotators of SMMs, but could also be deployed to detect when a team's SMM is starting to drift due to diverging beliefs and observations of the various team members.
-Potentially, LLMs could verbally intervene to correct human misrepresentations and reestablish coherence which is ultimately critical for team success.
+In tasks which require coordination through spoken communication, situated dialogue, embedded in real-time decision-making and environmental context, becomes the primary conduit for this shared understanding called {\em shared mental model} (e.g., \cite{scheutz2017framework}).
+For humans, the subtext behind task-based communications (i.e., the assumptions, intentions, and knowledge of others) is often grasped implicitly and the question we ask is whether large language models (LLMs) could do the same.
+More precisely, can LLMs accurately infer and thus annotate internal belief states of team members based on dialogue interactions and detect discrepancies in their mental representations?

-In this paper, we treat situated dialogue as a proxy task for assessing Theory of Mind (ToM) capabilities in current large language models, focussing on team coherence in situated dialogue.
-We do so by utilizing the Cooperative Remote Search Task (CReST) corpus \cite{eberhard} which consists of situated task-based interactions between a local \textit{searcher} and remote \textit{director}.
-We first use three independent LLMs, a pair of naive humans, and another pair of humans with access to the ground truth, to each annotate six dialogues.
-As seen in Figure~\ref{fig1}, three independent sets of belief, commitment, and goal annotations are made for each dialogue, and as we test on three LLMs, this results in a dataset of 30 annotated dialogues.
-Following this, we employ a secondary LLM to compare the naive annotations (both human and LLM) to the ground truth annotations, which we call discrepancy analysis.
-Our discrepancy analysis results in 24 comparisons to the ground truth.
+In this paper, we treat situated dialogue as a proxy task for assessing {\em Theory of Mind} (ToM) capabilities in current large language models, focusing on team coherence in situated dialogue.
+We do so by utilizing the {\em Cooperative Remote Search Task} (CReST) corpus \cite{eberhard} which consists of situated task-based interactions between a local \textit{searcher} and remote \textit{director}.
+As part of our experimental setup, we evaluate three independent LLMs, OpenAI’s o3-mini, Anthropic’s Claude Sonnet 4, and Google’s Gemma, alongside a pair of naive humans and another pair of humans with access to the ground truth, to each generate mental model traces for six CReST dialogues for which video recordings are available to establish ground truth traces \footnote{3 LLMs × 6 dialogues + 1 naive human pair × 6 dialogues + 1 ground truth human pair × 6 dialogues = 30 total trace sets.
+The 24 comparisons derive from comparing each of the 4 non-ground-truth trace generators across 6 dialogues.}.
+We then employed a separate ``LLM judge'' to compare the audio-only traces (both human and LLM) against the ground truth traces, which we call ``discrepancy analysis''.
+Additionally, we outline a discrepancy evaluation framework which can apply to many team-based coordination tasks, extending the utility of this paper beyond the empirical results we provide.